mbasaglia/glaxnimate/docs/docs/contributing/code/misc.md

 8. Wait for CI to complete
 9. In the tag pipeline, manually run the `release` job
 10. Wait for CI to complete
+11. Increase the release from the public number (from `X.Y.2n-1` to `X.Y.2n`)
+12. Repeat steps 3 to 10.
-11. New release should be ready at <https://gitlab.com/mattbas/glaxnimate/-/releases>
+13. New release should be ready at <https://gitlab.com/mattbas/glaxnimate/-/releases>
-12. Run the release validation jobs
+14. Run the release validation jobs
     * https://gitlab.com/mattbas/glaxnimate/-/pipelines `release:check`
     * https://github.com/mbasaglia/glaxnimate/actions/workflows/verify_release.yml
-13. Merge `release` / `pre-release` back into master if there have been any new commits
+15. Merge `release` / `pre-release` back into master if there have been any new commits

 ## Creating/Editing AUR packages with docker